 There are other medications that sometimes work when the stimulants don’t work or cause problem side effects.
 These medications are not stimulants.
 These non-stimulants take longer to start working than the stimulants.

 A Person with ADHD Needs More Than Just a Tablet or Capsule

-Just tossing a medication dose toward a person who needs medication is never a good idea.
-Someone with ADHD needs to learn what the medical condition is all about.
+As made clear in the diabetes example above, just tossing a medication dose toward a person who needs medication is never a good idea.
+Someone with ADHD needs to learn what this brain-based medical condition is all about.
 The education and support come in the form of therapy.
 The combination of the right medication and best-fit therapy is the most powerful way to lessen the impact of ADHD.
-This arrangement provides a guide through the ADHD jungle.
+This arrangement provides a guide through the ADHD and ADHD treatment jungle.
 There are many types of therapy.
 Maybe behavior therapy or interpersonal therapy.
 Family therapy or marital therapy (for parents or for adults) might be helpful.
 Training on specific skills or situations (stress management, test taking in school, dating relationships) could improve success.
 Another helpful set of skills one can learn is parenting skills training (raising a child with ADHD, while eventually rewarding, is a fast-moving challenge day-to-day).

 National Institutes of Health, National Institute of Mental Health

 Center for Disease Control and Prevention (CDC) – United States